 - search streams for specific topics and events (very useful if you want to keep track of marketing hashtags like #smm);

 - URL search streams, so I don’t miss out on people sharing any posts from my site or any of my guest posts.

-- Feed Wrangler: Google Reader is dead, but RSS definitely isn’t.
-I use a service called Feed Wrangler to subscribe to various blogs and websites I find interesting, so I can catch up on them every morning and every evening.
+- Feed Wrangler: Google Reader is dead, but RSS isn’t.
+I use a service called Feed Wrangler to subscribe to various blogs and websites I find interesting so that I can catch up on them every morning and every evening.
 (This is often where I find the inspiration of what topic to write about next.).

 — BuzzSumo (@BuzzSumo) February 15, 2016